AlastairPickering/elephant/README.md

 **elephant/data** A sample of the metadata for the 9 files.
 The metadata is provided by the [Elephant Listening Project](https://www.elephantlisteningproject.org/).

 **elephant/elephant_scripts** The scripts needed to run the analysis in the notebook.
 Scripts with a '_behaviour' suffix are modified versions used to run the Q2 notebook.
 Scripts include:

-  import_libraries.py and import_libraries_behaviour.py - main python libraries needed for analysis

   load_data.py and load_data_behaviour.py - scripts to import data and link audio files to metadata.
 This is based on the code provided by [Thomas et al 2022](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2656.13754)

-  feature_extraction.py and feature_extraction_behaviour.py - functions to preprocess audio data and extract vggish features from it.
+  feature_extraction.py - functions to preprocess audio data and extract vggish features from it.
 This is heavily based on the official [VGGish documentation](https://github.com/tensorflow/models/tree/master/research/audioset/vggish)

   umap_projections.py and umap_projections_behaviour.py - functions to z-score normalise acoustic embeddings and project into low dimension space using UMAP